Azure/azure-sdk-for-c/sdk/keyvault/keyvault/README.md

-# Azure SDK KeyVault Library for C
+# Azure SDK KeyVault Keys Library for C

-Azure KeyVault library (`az_keyvault`) provides abstractions, and helpers for communicating with Azure KeyVault in the C programming language.
+Azure KeyVault Keys library (`az_keyvault_keys`) provides abstractions, and helpers for communicating with Azure KeyVault in the C programming language.
 This library follows the Azure SDK Design Guidelines for Embedded C.

-Use the library to communicate with Azure KeyVault.
+Use the Azure KeyVault Keys library to work with Azure KeyVault Keys.

 * Create Key
 * Get Key